w3c/wai-bcase/index.md

 Businesses need to protect and enhance their brands.
 A clear commitment to accessibility can demonstrate that a business has a genuine sense of Corporate Social Responsibility (CSR.)
 As businesses understand and act on the diverse needs of their stakeholders and make the commitment to sustainable, inclusive marketing and employment practices, they can achieve a range of benefits.
 Potential outcomes for CSR programs include enhanced brand image and reputation, increased sales and customer loyalty, improved workforce diversity and many other benefits.[^9] Further studies[^10] emphasize the benefits to the brand of companies that institute policies of broad diversity.

-A well-recognized example of how a brand can be affected is Microsoft.
-After long advocacy and some criticism by accessibility advocates [^11], Microsoft made a real and appreciable commitment to accessibility demonstrated by genuine engagement with stakeholders of all abilities.[^12] The resulting improvements to products and services have strengthened its overall brand image [^13], and accessibility efforts are now lauded in the community of people with disabilities.[^14]
 Employing people with disabilities is an essential aspect of creating a diverse workforce.
 To be successful, the technology that employees use, including websites and applications, must be accessible.

 Barclays shared their approach to diversity and inclusion through the accessibility initiatives in their company and how that approach has made them a better company.